Connect with us

 The Centers for Disease Control and Prevention reported preliminary data that 2,677 babies nationwide born with congenital syphilis in 2021.
 It was the highest number reported in one year since 1994.
 Case counts have been rising steadily since 2013.

-“It's absolutely alarming and shocking,” said former State Officer Dr. Thomas Dobbs, “and it's totally preventable.”
+“It’s absolutely alarming and shocking,” said former State Health Officer Dr. Thomas Dobbs, “and it’s totally preventable.”

-Dobbs now the of Mississippi Medical Center's School of Population Health.
-He and other leading officials in the state are trying to warn parents and colleagues about the growing problem.
+Dobbs now leads the University of Mississippi Medical Center’s School of Population Health.
+He and other leading health care officials in the state are trying to warn parents and colleagues about the growing problem.

 “Years past, it was a rare and uncommon event (at Forrest General Hospital), where we had a couple babies per year with congenital syphilis,” said Dr. Anita Henderson, a pediatrician at The Pediatric Clinic in Hattiesburg.
 “Now, we are seeing babies on a monthly, sometimes weekly basis, who test positive from mothers who received partial treatment, or no treatment.”